 Share your own far-reaching goals, especially the ones that match with the future plans of the company.
-And discuss your personal qualities, such as persistence and loyalty.
+And discuss your personal qualities, such as persistence and loyalty, especially those qualities important for financial analysts.
 Be sure to give solid examples demonstrating each characteristic.

 Be honest about your job search

 "What other firms are you talking to?" is a popular interview question.
 Answer truthfully but generally — avoid naming names.
 Be sure to make it clear why the financial analyst job you're interviewing for is the one you want, and back that claim up with some evidence.

 Company cultures vary, and hiring managers want to be confident you're a good match.
 To do so, they may ask a seemingly innocuous question that actually has a hidden agenda.
 For example, one way to determine whether you eat, drink and sleep finance is to ask, "What is the best story you read this week in The Wall Street Journal?"
 If you get this sort of question, steer away from front-page headlines.
 Instead, pick something related more specifically to your industry or to the day-to-day tasks of financial analysts, and you'll leave a more lasting impression.

 Prepare for tough interview questions

 There are the predicable interview questions, and then there are those tricky ones that can stump even the most experienced financial analyst.
 Familiarize yourself with the current in-demand skills for financial analysts, and practice answering the following:

 - What processes do you use to create financial analysis reports?

 - What is your process for creating regular — monthly, quarterly, annually — sales reports?

 - Which profitability model do you consider best for forecasting projects?